11 Times Donald Trump Looked Like He Was Done For

 6. Trump defends his manhood: "I guarantee you there's no problem"

-Trump would participate in all the remaining debates, which made for many memorable, albeit eyebrow-raising, moments.
-But none stood out so much as when Trump made an unusual defense of the size of his, um, "manhood" during a March debate.
+Trump would participate in all the remaining debates, which made for many memorable moments.
+But none stood out so much as when Trump made an unusual defense of the size of his, um, manhood during a March debate.

-Trump was responding to renewed speculation about the size of his hands, stemming from past reports that he was particularly sensitive about having small hands.
+Trump was responding to renewed attention to the size of his hands, stemming from past reports that he was particularly sensitive about having small hands.
 Desperate to make a splash, Florida Sen. Marco Rubio had begun to jab at Trump in recent days.

 "He's always calling me Little Marco.
 And I'll admit he's taller than me.
 He's like 6-2, which is why I don't understand why his hands are the size of someone who is 5-2," Rubio said.
 "And you know what they say about men with small hands?
 You can't trust them."